Robert McCleery - Obituary

-Robert K. McCleery, longtime resident of Willingboro, passed away on June 10th at the age of 82.
+Robert K. McCleery, longtime resident of Willingboro, passed away on June 10th.
+He was 82.

 He taught at Triton Regional High School for 39 years, was an active member of St. Paul's United Methodist Church in Willingboro, was an instructor with Literacy Volunteers of America, and was an instructor in the L.I.F.E. program at Trenton State prison.